omsimos/umamin/README.md

 </a>

 ## Security
-If you believe you have found a security vulnerability in Umamin, please do not open an issue on this repository.
-Opening an issue could expose sensitive information before it's addressed.
+If you believe you have found a security vulnerability in Umamin, please do not open a public issue on this repository.
+Opening a public issue could expose sensitive information before it's addressed.
 Please read our [Security Policy](https://github.com/omsimos/umamin/blob/main/SECURITY.md) for details on how to report a vulnerability.

 ## License